-- 1. [Storage System] The process of resetting a volume's data to become identical to a snapshot taken of that volume. - 2.
-[File System] In LTFS, the process of modifying the index to match a previous version of the index.
+[Storage System] The process of resetting a volume's data to become identical to a snapshot taken of that volume.

 rotational latency

 [Storage System] The interval between the end of a disk seek and the time at which the starting block address specified in the I/O request passes the disk head.